Esfand

 Esfand (اسفند, [esˈfænd]) is the twelfth and final month of the Solar Hijri calendar, the official calendar of Iran and Afghanistan.
 Esfand has twenty-nine days normally, and thirty during leap years.
 It begins in February and ends in March of the Gregorian calendar.
-The Afghan Persian name is Hūt; in Pashto it is Kab.

 Esfand is the third and last month of the winter season (Zemestan), and is followed by Farvardin.